This DIY olive tree project is very easy to make!

-Growing up, we had a large beautiful olive tree in our backyard with a garden full of sweet smelling roses.
+Growing up, we had a large beautiful large olive tree in our backyard with a garden full of sweet smelling roses.
 It sure is funny how projects can stir up such fond memories!
 I never realized how fortunate we were to have had this beauty right there in our backyard and how much I would enjoy the chance to walk through that magical garden one more time…

 It keeps me yearning for those lovely reminders of childhood and a tree of our own; yet it just continues to be outside of our means to buy a real olive tree (plus I am a little afraid it wouldn’t survive with my indoor green thumb, lol).
 So here is how I went about making one and here is how you can too…

 - You will need faux olive branches (I used 5), masking tape, brown floral tape, floral foam (I used a half sphered shape), wooden dowels (sized similarly to the branch stems), a bucket or pot and dark stone granules (I was able to find this at the craft store).

 - First, you will use your masking tape to bunch and hold all the stems together.
 I varied the positions, placing some branches higher than others.

 - As you continue to tape the stems together you will add the wooden dowels to the end lengths of the stems.
 This will lengthen/support the branches so that you can make them into a tree trunk.
 Finish taping around both the stems and the dowels all the way to the end.

 - Trim off the ends of the dowels so that they are pointed and can easily pierce the floral foam.
 I was able to do this with scissors and it does not need to be perfectly even.
 I think this helps keep the dowels planted into the foam a bit better.